IlyaSkachko/Event-API/README.md

 # Start up

-The Events.WebAPI project being launched and database will be created automatically.
+The Events.WebAPI project being launched and database(MSSQL) will be created automatically.

 You don't have to register to view categories and events.